swapnilparihar14/QuizGenAI_ML/README.md

 # QuizGenAI_ML
-Backend module for Generation of Dynamic Quiz tool QuizGenAI
+Backend module for Generation of Dynamic Quizzes- QuizGenAI